DLR-AMR/t8code_JOSS/paper.md

 curve (SFC) logic.
 Via these SFCs, all elements in a refinement tree are assigned an index and are stored in linear order of these indices.
-Information such as coordinates or element neighbors do not need to be stored explicitly but can be recovered from the index and the appropriate information of the coarse elements.
+Information such as coordinates or element neighbors do not need to be stored explicitly but can be deducted from the index and the appropriate information of the coarse elements.
 The forest mesh can be distributed, that is, at any time, each parallel process only stores a unique portion of the forest mesh, the boundaries of which are calculated from the SFC indices; see